-For direct lysis of cells grown in a monolayer, add the appropriate volume of Buffer RLT (see Table 5) to the cell-culture dish.
+For direct lysis of cells grown in a monolayer, add 260μl of Buffer RLT to the cell-culture dish.
 Collect the lysate with a rubber policeman.
 Pipet the lysate into a microcentrifuge tube (not supplied).
 Vortex or pipet to mix, and ensure that no cell clumps are visible before proceeding to step 3.